What I Would Have Missed Had I Not Attended an HBCU

 This select group will join the ranks of the HBCU alumni who’ve go on to have a disproportionately large and positive impact on American and global culture.

-What makes the uniquely prepared it’s graduates to hit the ground running after graduation.
+How have HBCUs uniquely prepared its graduates to hit the ground running after graduation?
 What makes the HBCU experience exceptional?

 Loronta Madison, a graduating senior at Hampton University in Virginia said,